 To file a complaint with the CHRO, strongly consider the assistance of an employment attorney.
 There are strict deadlines you must adhere to.
 If you miss them, you may not recover or proceed with further legal action against your employer.

 Filing a claim with the CHRO is a prerequisite to filing a filing a lawsuit for employment discrimination or certain forms of retaliation in Connecticut Superior Court.
 Employees do not have immediate access to the Courts.
 Instead, you must exhaust administrative remedies by first filing in the CHRO.

 CHRO complaints can be made against any public or private employer, labor organization, or employment agency with three or more employees.
-After legislation passed in 2019, CHRO complaints must be filed within 180 days after the alleged act of discrimination took place, or 180 days after you learned of the event.
+After legislation passed in 2019, CHRO complaints must be filed within 300 days after the alleged act of discrimination or retaliation took place, or 300 days after you learned of the event.
 These complaints must be in made in writing, reasonably understood, and under oath.
-Complaints must be filed in a Commission office before the 180-day deadline passes.
-If the discriminating employer has over 15 employees, and the complaint is not filed within the 180-day deadline, a complaint can still be made to the EEOC (Equal Employment Opportunity Commission) within 300 days of the discriminatory act.
+Complaints must be filed in a Commission office before the 300-day deadline passes.
+CHRO may also be filed with the EEOC (Equal Employment Opportunity Commission) within 300 days of the discriminatory or retaliatory act.

 For information on which office you should contact, click here.